 These tendencies make establishing, monitoring, and maintaining secure perimeters increasingly complex.

-Furthermore, for enterprises with a worldwide workforce and employees who work remotely, a borderless security policy is critical.
+Furthermore, a borderless security policy is critical for enterprises with a worldwide workforce and employees who work remotely.

-Finally, Zero Trust security helps the company contain breaches and minimize possible damage by segmenting the network by identity, groups, and purpose, as well as controlling user access.
+Finally, Zero Trust security helps the company contain breaches and minimize possible damage by segmenting the network by identity, groups, and purpose and controlling user access.